 Sending institutions also take care of organisational issues.
-They might carry out an organisational day to present and co-creatively develop the project, to make organisational arrangements (organised together with the participants) and to check personal circumstances (how to organise the care of children etc.)
+They might carry out an organisational day to present and co-creatively develop the project, to make the travel arrangements (organised together with the participants including search for train/flights and hotels) and to check personal circumstances (documents like passports and visa, how to organise the care of children etc.)